Overview of Trademark Registration in India

 Requirements for Trademark Registration in India

 1. Trademark: It can be a name, image, phrase, design or a mix of these that identifies a business or product.
-It must be unique and different from other registered marks and it should not resemble with any existing marks to avoid confusion and infringement.
+It must be unique and different from other registered marks, and it should not resemble any existing marks to avoid confusion and infringement.

-2. Classification: In India, trademarks are registered under the International Classification of Goods and Services (ICGS) system, known as the Nice Classification.
+2. Choosing the correct Class: In India, trademarks are registered under the system of International Classification of Goods and Services (ICGS), known as the Nice Classification.
 This classification divides goods into 34 categories and services into 11 categories.
-For example, Class 25 is for clothing, footwear, and headgear, while Class 35 covers advertising and business services.
-Proper classification ensures that the trademark is protected in the right category and avoids conflicts with similar trademarks in other sectors.
+Proper classification ensures that the trademark is protected in the correct category and avoids conflicts with similar trademarks in other sectors.

 3. Application: The trademark registration process begins with the filing of an application with the Indian Intellectual Property Office (IPO).
 The application includes: